GitHub Integration

 ghtoken expires while the daemon is running, the poller will log errors and skip repos until you re-authenticate. -

-A local checkout of each repo you want to poll, registered with roborev:
+A local checkout of each repo you want to poll (optional for CI-only setups):

 originas its remote name (the default).
 The poller runsgit fetch originandgit fetch origin pull/<number>/headto retrieve PR commits, including those from contributor forks. -